Let us examine the difference between two often-confused terms: Forgiveness and Reconciliation.

 Then finally comes letting go.

-This stage is seemingly the hardest because, in a way, it may appear like you’re surrendering power.
-Though you are not.
-Again, you are doing this solely for yourself.
+This stage seems the hardest because, in a way, it appear like you’re surrendering power.
+But you are not.
+Again, you are doing this solely for your self.
 You choose to set it free.
 It may actually take months or years to get rid of all the anger, hurt, and resentment.
-But then when it happens, one becomes liberated from the burden because they had fully let go of the transgression — making peace with their past.
+But then when it happens, one becomes liberated from the burden, because they had fully let go of the transgression — making peace with their past.
 That is essentially it.

-The Significance of Letting Go is another article of mine covering this specific element, which you may want to check out later.
+The Significance of Letting Go is an article of mine covering this specific element.
+Another is Codependency: What Being Addicted to Someone Means.

 Interestingly, in some earlier Buddhist teachings the emphasis was not on forgiving; but on the foolishness of taking offence in the first place.
 They spoke of transcending the whole experience.